-Feudalism is a controversial word among the mediaeval historians, but I believe it is a very useful term.
+Feudalism is a controversial word among the mediaeval historians, but should it be extended wider?

 In its strictest sense, it has a very restricted meaning, that of the relationship between a superior lord and a junior lord or vassal: the vassal pledges fealty to his lord in return for a fief, which is a grant of land, while in return the vassal promises to follow the lord in his wars.
 A crucial element is a two stage ceremony in which first the vassal pays homage to his lord, and then swears an oath of fealty.

 The term was not used in the Middle Ages but first used in the 17th century.
 However it was popularised by Montesquieu in his De L’Esprit des Lois in 1748 and was subsequently used by French writers as a term to castigate the backwardness of the French monarchy from which it received a derogatory meaning which it still possesses.
 However a broader use of the term was proposed in 1939 by the French historian Marc Bloch in his book on Feudal Society in which he proposed not limiting it solely to the nobility, but also to include the similar relationship between Lords and peasants.

 The term manorialism is sometimes used to denote the similar relationship between the lord of the manor and the peasants but it seems easier to extend the term ‘feudalism’ to include both the relationship between a lord and his vassal and between Lords and peasants throughout the whole range of mediaeval society.
 Indeed Bloch suggested extending the term to other societies, such the shogun society of medieval Japan.